Petr Pavel

-Early life and education
+Early life and education (1961–1991)

 Pavel was born on 1 November 1961 in Planá, then part of Czechoslovakia.
 His father was an intelligence officer who served at the Western Military District command in Tábor from 1973 to 1989.
 Pavel graduated from the Jan Žižka Military gymnasium in Opava.
 He continued his studies at the Military University of the Ground Forces in Vyškov, graduating in 1983 and subsequently joining the Czechoslovak Army as a paratrooper, serving as a platoon leader.

-In 1985, after two years mandatory waiting period, Pavel joined the Communist Party of Czechoslovakia, remaining a member until the Velvet Revolution in Czechoslovakia in 1989.
+In 1985, after a two-year mandatory waiting period, Pavel joined the Communist Party of Czechoslovakia, remaining a member until the Velvet Revolution in Czechoslovakia in 1989.
 He later cooperated with dissidents such as Luboš Dobrovský and Radovan Procházka and referred to his membership in the Communist Party as a mistake, which he atoned for by serving the democratic cause.

-In 1988, Pavel joined the military intelligence service and continued his studies in a course for intelligence officers at the Military Academy in Brno (later united with the University of Defence) from 1988 to 1991.
-After the Velvet Revolution, he studied at Defense Intelligence College in Bethesda, Staff College in Camberley, Royal College of Defence Studies in London, and graduated from King's College London with a Master's degree in international relations.
+In 1988, Pavel joined the military intelligence service and continued his studies at the Military Academy in Brno (later merged with the University of Defence) from 1988 to 1991.
+After the Velvet Revolution, he studied at Defense Intelligence College in Bethesda, Staff College in Camberley, Royal College of Defence Studies in London, and graduated from King's College London with a master's degree in international relations.

-Military career
+Military career (1991–2018)

 Serving in the United Nations Protection Force

-After graduating, from 1991 to 1993 Pavel worked in the Military Intelligence service of the General Staff of the Czechoslovak Armed Forces.
+After graduating, Pavel worked in the Military Intelligence service of the General Staff of the Czechoslovak Armed Forces from 1991 until 1993.

-Pavel served in the 1st Czechoslovak Batallion of the United Nations Protection Force in Bosnia.
+Pavel served in the 1st Czechoslovak Battalion of the United Nations Protection Force in Bosnia.
 In January 1993, his unit was sent as part of the evacuation of Karin Base, a French military post under siege by Serbian troops.
-The French Army was unable to evacuate the base because the local infrastructure and bridge had been destroyed, and the unit from the combined Czech and Slovak Batallion (last Czechoslovak military unit) was sent to conduct the evacuation as they were stationed only 30 kilometres from Karin Base.
+The French Army was unable to evacuate the base because the local infrastructure and bridge had been destroyed, and the unit from the combined Czech and Slovak Battalion (last Czechoslovak military unit) was sent to conduct the evacuation as they were stationed only 30 kilometres from Karin Base.
 Pavel went to the base with 29 soldiers and two OT-64 SKOT armoured personnel carriers.
 During the two-hour journey, his unit faced various obstacles that slowed down the operation, including fallen trees which soldiers had to remove from the road while under mortar fire.
 When the unit reached Karin Base, two French soldiers were already dead and several others wounded.
 Eventually, 55 French soldiers were evacuated from the base in armed transporters.

 Pavel was recognized and decorated by both the Czech Republic and France for his conduct of the rescue.